afondiel/computer-science-notebook/robotics/odometry/odometry-notes.md

     A[Initial position/location]-->B[Integration of <br>velocity measurements]
     B-->C[Computing of <br> new position/location]
 ```
+> This method is sensitive to **errors** due to the integration of velocity measurements over time.
+But we can use dynamic control model to reduce the errors (Ex : inner-loop technique etc)
 ```
   where :
     - Initial position/location : O(x_0, y_0, theta_0), center coordinates